 Please use your University of Toronto email to communicate with me with regard to personal matters.
-Please feel free and encouraged to contact the instructors using the contact information provided on the syllabus.
+Please feel free and encouraged to contact the instructor and TAs using the contact information provided on the syllabus.
 Please also include "SOC 202" and a brief description in the subject line.
 I will typically answer emails within 24 hours, during the workweek (i.e. Monday through Friday, between 9 a.m. - 5 p.m.).
 Keep in mind that for simple questions, email is the preferred method of communication.
 However, for longer questions, students should come to office hours.
-Please do not use the messaging tool on Quercus.